top of page

 Through exploring motivations and methods of preservation, I am examining our will, ability, and power, to preserve in the Anthropocene.
 Will it be enough?

-Preserving: item 744 shows a photograph suspended in water within a jar on a stainless steel surface.
-Darkness surrounds the jar, but light penetrates through the glass onto the scene of the bush.
-Like the environment it depicts, the photograph is isolated, fragile, damaged, and collapsing.
+Preserving: item 744.
+Like the environment it depicts, the photograph in the jar is isolated, fragile, damaged, and collapsing.
 It is already a historical artefact – a moment in time, preserved.
 The jar is full of water: so vital to life, so capable of destruction.

 The vintage domestic jar, a universal tool used for preserving food, serves as a reminder of our ability, across time and cultural differences, to do what needs to be done.